 9. Yorkshire Terrier

-If you are wanting to get a little lapdog the Yorkshire terrier may be the pooch for you.
+If you want to get a little lapdog the Yorkshire terrier may be the pooch for you.
 They are great dogs for beginners, affectionate towards their owners, and protective when it comes to strangers.
 They have moderate energy levels and will do well with daily walks.

 10. Mixed Breed Dogs